-- (b) Inner horizontal surface is a surface located in a horizontal plane above an aerodrome and its environs. - (1) The radius or outer limits of the inner horizontal surface shall be measured from a reference point or points established for such purpose.
+(b) Inner horizontal surface is a surface located in a horizontal plane above an aerodrome and its environs.

-Note: The shape of the inner horizontal surface need not necessarily be circular.
-OTAC 191-1 provides instructions on calculating the size of the inner horizontal surface.

-(2) The height of the inner horizontal surface shall be measured above an elevation datum established for such purpose.
+- (1) The radius or outer limits of the inner horizontal surface shall be measured from a reference point or points established for such purpose. - Note: The shape of the inner horizontal surface does not necessarily need to be circular.
+OTAC 191-1 provides instructions on calculating the size of the inner horizontal surface. - (2) The height of the inner horizontal surface shall be measured above an elevation datum established for such purpose.